giulianonetto/mcd-clinical-utility/README.md

-# symplify-reanalysis
+# Clinical utility of the Galleri test for multi-cancer early detection in symptomatic patients: a Bayesian decision analysis of the SYMPLIFY study
-Clinical utility of the Galleri multi-cancer early detection test: a Bayesian decision analysis of the SYMPLIFY study
+This repository assesses the clinical utility of the Galleri test for multi-cancer early detection in symptomatic patients referred for cancer investigation, using data from the [SYMPLIFY study](https://doi.org/10.1016/S1470-2045(23)00277-2) prospective cohort study.